 Page last updated:

-This topic explains how to create a user-provided service for PCF.
+This topic explains how to create a user-provided service for Pivotal Cloud Foundry (PCF).

 A PCF developer can call your service from their app code, even if the service runs outside of PCF and has no service broker.
 Use cases for this include: